-The Best Checking Accounts in Michigan for 2021
+The Best Checking Accounts in Michigan of 2022

 When customers open a checking account, that makes them much more likely to stick with a bank for the long term.
-That means that banks are willing to compete heavily for new checking customers.
-If you take the time to shop around, you can find a great account.
+Take the time to shop around and you can find a great account.

 If you live in Michigan and want to open a new checking account, we’ll cover the best options available to you.